shruti1421/portfolio-website/README.md

 ## About The Project

 My Personal Portfolio built with React.js ❤️.<br>
-It's a work in progress project that I update and improve iteratively.
+It's a work in progress project that is, I will update and improve iteratively.
 At least, that's the plan!

 ### Deploy